 MSBA 6330 Big Data Analytics (3 credits)

-Exploring big data infrastructure and ecosystems.
-Ingesting and managing big data, including analytics with big data.
-Using Hadoop, MapReduce, Sqoop, Pig, Hive, Spark, SQL.
-Machine learning and real-time streaming.
-Cloud computing and other recent developments in big data.
+Exploring big data infrastructure and ecosystem, ingesting and managing big data, analytics with big data; Hadoop, MapReduce, Sqoop, Pig, Hive, Spark; SQL for Big data, Machine Learning for big data, Real-time Streaming for big data; cloud computing and other recent developments in big data..

 MSBA 6355 Building and Managing Teams (1.5 credits)